MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

 ---
 # Support passkeys in Microsoft Authenticator in your Microsoft Entra ID tenant

-This topic covers some support issues that administrators see after they enable users to sign in with passkeys in Aithenticator.
+This topic covers some support issues that administrators might see after they enable users to sign in with passkeys in Aithenticator.

 ## Authentication strength policy